jonathanwider/isoEm/parameter_descriptions.md

-# Specifying choices keywoards and valid parameters that can be used to create datasets and configure ML-Methods and training:
+# Specifying keywoards and valid parameters that can be used to create datasets and configure ML-Methods and training:

+During data set creation, set up of the ML methods and the training, choices can be made.
+The following table gives a list of possible parameters and valid configurations.

 ## Datasets (dataset_description):